-Incompass are an FSB (Financial Services Board) registered company holding all appropriate licences.
+Incompass are an FSCA (Financial Sector Conduct Authority) registered company holding all appropriate licences.
 Our money transfers, in and out of South Africa, are done in strict accordance with money laundering regulations and exchange control regulations; and all our transactions are audited in terms of our licence and banking requirements.

 All of our transactions are processed through local banks, that are approved authorised dealers by the South African Reserve Bank.